 Nothing can quite prepare a visitor for their first glimpse of Petra, a vast city intricately carved into a rockface.
 It is understandably Jordan's most celebrated attraction.
-Located towards the south of the country, the city is surrounded by dramatic mountainous terrain which provides a sensational backdrop for this ancient treasure.
+Located toward the south of the country, the city is surrounded by dramatic mountainous terrain which provides a sensational backdrop for this ancient treasure.

 Petra is often referred to as a place that everybody must visit at least once in their lifetime.
-The 200 year anniversary of Petra's rediscovery falls on August 22nd 2012 offering a perfect opportunity to follow in Burchardt's footsteps.
+The 200 year anniversary of Petra's rediscovery falls on August 22nd 2012 offering a perfect opportunity to follow in Burckhardt's footsteps.

 Original construction of the site dates back well over 2,000 years, though Petra enjoyed its golden age of prosperity under the Nabateans from the 1st century BC to the 1st century AD.
 New trade routes established during the later Roman and Byzantine periods led to the city's decline and near abandonment by the 8th century.
 Subsequently, Petra lay largely undiscovered by the outside world until the early 19th century.
 Even today, the ruins are so well preserved that it is easy to imagine the site as the thriving city it once was.

-Petra's entrance is marked by a narrow winding gorge, known as the Siq, which stretches for roughly a kilometre through the cliffs.
+Petra's entrance is marked by a narrow winding gorge, known as the Siq, which stretches for roughly a kilometer through the cliffs.
 The Siq opens suddenly to reveal an iconic sight of the Middle East, the towering, carved façade of the Treasury.

 This outstanding architectural feat was constructed as a tomb for a revered Nabatean king, and is the first of many captivating sites you can explore.
-Days can be filled visiting tombs, the theatre, temples, obelisks and the colonnaded streets.
+Days can be filled visiting tombs, the theater, temples, obelisks and the colonnaded streets.